unusep/main/docs/DeveloperGuide.md

 2a.
 No such task of `TASK_NUMBER`

 > 2a1.
-To-Do List shows an error message
+To-Do List shows an error messag
-Use case ends.
+> Use case ends.

 2b.
 Task of `TASK_NUMBER` is already marked undone.
 > Use case ends.